YorkCodeDojo/yoda/manual.md

 ## Operand Types

-There are three ways of providing the values for the operands.  `Immediate` Addressing, `Direct` Memory Addressing and `Indirect` Memory Addressing
+There are two ways of providing the values for the operands.  `Immediate` Addressing and `Direct` Memory Addressing

 This is best explained by looking at the `ADD` command as an example.
 The add command has 3 operands,  which are the two values to add and the location to store the result.